thekrocker/ZS-Case/README.md

 Hello, I've created the Zerosum case as regarding to case properties.
 It was quite enjoyable for me since you provided only the basics and I am be able to improve gameplay as I want.
 I want to explain some features in game to more easily search in Project.

+**You can start playing from GameScene.
+I've used 2020.3.8f Unity version which is the version of the case project that you provided.**

 I hope you enjoy the game too! :)

 ## Features